AerialX/libbricks/README.md

 Building
 --------

-Uh, have a decent compiler (probably only compiles with GCC) and run...
+Uh, have GCC installed and run...

     make

+You may specify an alternate GCC to build for Windows like so...

+    make CXX=i486-mingw32-g++ AR=i486-mingw32-ar

+Or alternatively, use Clang instead...

+    make USECLANG=1

 Configuration